 Stages of the project

-We will complete the work in 3 stages, finishing by 2028.
+This project will be completed in 3 stages and finishing by 2028.

 We're identifying cost-effective ways to reduce and mitigate the risks of future damage from a significant flood event to these communities.